EricWay1024/Advent-of-Code-2021-Solution/8/README.md

 So we are finished with `ans`.
 Using `mp` and `ans` we can fully deduce `dict`: any pattern with length 5 and with `ans['c']` and `ans['e']` in it must be that of 2, and so on.

 Notice in order to have the four digit output value directly correspond to a key in `dict`, we must sort every string we get from input.

+There is also a brutal way to solve part 2 (see `8-2-brutal.cpp`): traverse each possible `ans` (which has only 7!=5040 permutations) and check if using this permutation we can get the standard patterns.